At the biophysical level, laughter moves lymph fluid around your body simply by the convulsions you experience during this process;

 When you laugh, you generate a wealth of healing biochemical.

-Here is another chance to make you laugh.
-Laugh at this collection of jokes provided you by jokes4all.com
+Here is another chance to benefit from laugh.
+Enjoy this collection of jokes provided you by jokes4all.com

 Comedian channel Most Viewed, Most Rated,